-When you compare these two, you quickly realize they are two different functions.
-One function tracks the work done in the other function, to ensure that everything has been done in accordance with accounting principles and policy.
+When you compare auditing and accounting, you quickly learn that the difference isn't merely academic.
+They are two different, yet interdependent, functions.
+One function tracks the work done by the other to ensure that everything has been done in accordance with standard, accepted accounting principles and policy.

 When you are working in an accounting role, you’re given a set of dollar amounts and categories.
 It’s up to you to put the dollar amounts into the correct categories and make them balance.
 Whether you’re doing this with sales reports, expense reports, profit and loss statements, or a general ledger, you’re responsible for making sure that the numbers you report are accurate.
-Get a payment for $100 cash, but mark it down as $1000, someone is going to have to catch that error in the data.
-They often do this using specific technology, services, or a site created for this purpose.
+For instance, if you are given a payment for $100, but mark it down as $1000, someone is going to have to catch that error in the data.
+They often do this using specific technology, systems, or secured websites that have been created for this purpose.

 All accountants and auditors are expected to work within generally accepted accounting principles (GAAP).
 In the United States, GAAP has been established by the Governmental Accounting Standards Board (GASB), which is an institute that oversees states and local governments and the Financial Accounting Standards Board (FASB), which oversees the federal government.
 Both of these organizations created and work to maintain GAAP standards as requirements for accountants in the US.
-International standards vary slightly, but follow the general principles closely.
+International accounting systems vary slightly, but follow the general principles closely.

 How Auditing Began